Ex-NFL lineman Barry Bennett and his wife found dead, son sought as suspect

 Download the NBC News app for breaking news and politics

-Dylan Bennett, 22, was identified by investigators as a suspect, according to the sheriff's office.
-The vehicle sought in connection with him was found outside of Minnesota.
+His mother's debit and credit cards were used in Wisconsin, Illinois and Ohio on Monday, Tuesday and Wednesday, and a plane ticket for Dylan Bennett was bought and used for a flight from Ohio to Atlanta and from that Georgia city to Cancun, Mexico, on Wednesday, according to the document.

+That probable cause statement also says that in December, Barry Bennett reported to the sheriff’s office that his son, Dylan, "had expressed homicidal thoughts about killing his parents" while in a mental health treatment facility.

-The former defensive lineman played 11 seasons, first breaking in with the New Orleans Saints in 1978 and later playing for the New York Jets.
+Barry Bennett was a former defensive lineman who played 11 seasons, first breaking in with the New Orleans Saints in 1978 and later playing for the New York Jets.
 He appeared in one game with the Minnesota Vikings in 1988.

 The Vikings said Friday they were "saddened by the tragic loss."